Guidance Watermarking for Diffusion Models: Introduction

 Numerous designs have been proposed for text~\citep{kirchenbauer_watermark_2023}, voice~\citep{san2024proactive}, and generated image~\citep{fernandez_stable_2023}.
 For this latter media, the strategy ranges from post-generation watermarking to clever modifications of the generation delivering content that is `intrinsically' watermarked~\citep{wen_tree-ring_2023, yang2024gaussian, huang2025robin,fernandez_stable_2023}.
 The first method is referred to as \textit{post-hoc} and the second as \textit{in-generation} watermarking.

 This paper presents a principled methodology for converting any \textit{post-hoc} watermarking into an \textit{in-generation} scheme for any diffusion model.
 The idea is to guide the diffusion process towards generating images that are intrinsically deemed watermarked by any arbitrary watermark detector.
+We summarized the method in Figure \ref{fig:guidance_diagram}.
 Our contributions are the following:

-\begin{enumerate} \item Our method is the first to embed the watermark during the diffusion process itself with the use of guidance \item It does not necessitate any retraining of the diffusion model. \item It inherits from the robustness of the watermark detector, but can also improve it against new targeted attacks without retraining the detector. \item It strikes a balance between complete modification of the semantic content (seed-based schemes) and the addition of an invisible signal (VAE-based and post-hoc schemes).
+\begin{enumerate} \item Our method is the first to embed the watermark during the diffusion process itself with the use of guidance \item It does not necessitate any retraining of the diffusion model. \item It inherits from the robustness of the watermark detector, but can also improve it against new targeted attacks without retraining the detector. \item It strikes a balance between complete modification of the semantic content (seed-based schemes) and the addition of an invisible signal (VAE-based and post-hoc schemes). \end{enumerate}